beanqi/tts/README.md

 ## Epub file to Speech

-This tool can help you to convert epub file to speech.
+This tool can help you to convert text file to speech.

-639 lines